-RECOMMENDED: Our guide to the 50 Best Sydney Restaurants
+RECOMMENDED: Our guide to the 50 best Sydney restaurants

-The best restaurants in Parramatta
+The best places to eat in Parramatta

 The enormously popular Malaysian eatery tucked into a little pedestrian laneway in central Parramatta doesn’t go in for frippery or frills – they would only distract you from the flavours in your bowl, and they deserve your whole-hearted attention.
 The beef rendang will quiet all those tiresome people who come back from a Malaysian holiday only to moan about how nothing here compares.
 Love laksa?
 These guys are famous for their creamy noodle soups that come densely packed with two types of noodles (egg and rice), fresh bean sprouts, fat prawns and deep-fried tofu wedges.